unsw-edu-au/QBot/Documentation/armtemplate-deployment-guide.md

 # Deployment Guide

 ## Pre-Requisites
-To begin, we will need:
+To begin, we will need to:
 * Fork the repository.
 There will be some modifications required in the fork repository and use in deployment.
+You can use Visual Studio on your machine to fork the repo locally and publish selectively to Azure from there.
-* Specify a base resource name for the application and save the name.
+* Specify a Base Resource Name for the application and save the name.
+Make sure the resource name is available.
 * An Office 365 tenant with Microsoft Teams turned on for the target set of users
 * Access to create a new Team within the "O365 tenant"
 * Access to create new App Registrations in the "Azure Active Directory" of the tenant